named-data-ndnSIM/ndnSIM/docs/source/examples.rst

        \-/          \-/      \--------/

-FIB is populated using :ndnsim:`CcnxGlobalRoutingHelper` (see :doc:`helpers`).
+FIB is populated using :ndnsim:`NdnGlobalRoutingHelper` (see :doc:`helpers`).

-Consumer is simulated using :ndnsim:`CcnxConsumerCbr` reference application and generates Interests towards the producer with frequency of 10 Interests per second (see :doc:`applications`).
+Consumer is simulated using :ndnsim:`NdnConsumerCbr` reference application and generates Interests towards the producer with frequency of 10 Interests per second (see :doc:`applications`).

-Producer is simulated using :ndnsim:`CcnxProducer` class, which is used to satisfy all incoming Interests with virtual payload data (1024 bytes).
+Producer is simulated using :ndnsim:`NdnProducer` class, which is used to satisfy all incoming Interests with virtual payload data (1024 bytes).

 The following code represents all that is necessary to run such a